CAD Design Software | Computer-Aided Design | Autodesk

 Discover how award-winning Winch Design relies on AutoCAD for its yacht designs, including the recent superyacht Areti.

-Computer-aided design (CAD) is the use of computer technology by architects, engineers, and others for design and drawing.
-Before CAD, design and drafting were done using pencil and paper.
-Benefits of using CAD design software include more precise drawing, ease for the designer to share plans with clients and third parties (such as general contractors and engineers), and secure archiving of past projects.

-AutoCAD is the industry-standard software used by most civil engineers and construction firms.
+AutoCAD is the industry-standard software used by most civil engineers (US Site) and construction firms.
 Other commonly used software packages from Autodesk include Revit, Civil 3D and Fusion 360.

 AutoCAD can be used for drafting and design projects that involve creation, editing, viewing or printing various types of geometric 2D and 3D entities.
 This includes projects like floor plans, construction layouts, building details, manufacturing drawings and layouts.
 Learn more.